Perimenopause Weight Gain & GLP-1s: Are They the Missing Piece or Just Another Band-Aid?

 The Risks of GLP-1 Medications

-GLP-1 medications such as semaglutide and tirzepatide have shown effectiveness in weight loss and blood sugar control, they are not without risks.
+GLP-1 medications such as semaglutide and tirzepatide have shown effectiveness in weight loss and blood sugar control, but they also carry some risks.

 Studies suggest that tirzepatide may be more effective than semaglutide, but there are concerns about using these drugs at high doses for extended periods.